lceLCE/HorizonClient-Code/README.md

 Client base:https://github.com/OxideWaveLength/Minecraft-Hack-BaseClient

 Skid by James_

-PS:I will not update the code on github
+This is a shit client,all the code is shitcode
+The client can't bypass hypixel anymore